phoeazy/phoeazy/README.md

 ## Hello there, My name is Pho✨
-a web3 enthusiast, i rly like blockchain tech, full-stack dev

-Working on my biggest ever project Zyne.
+a web3 enthusiast, i rly like blockchain tech, full-stack dev working on my biggest ever project Zyne.

 i have reuploaded some of my earlier projects, feel free to have a look at my repos🌐